ministryofjustice/cookie-compliance-for-wordpress/README.md

 # Features

-* Managing Google Analytics tracking via the banner toggles
+* Managing Google Analytics tracking on your website
-* Adding your own custom banner text via the WP dashboard

-Core Wordpress plugns are considered essential to the functioning of the site so they are not removed.
+* Toggable disclamiers for social media tools such as YouTube and Vimeo

 ## Issues